abraunegg/onedrive/docs/ubuntu-package-install.md

 > Although packages for the 'onedrive' client are available through distribution repositories, it is strongly advised against installing them.
 These distribution-provided packages are outdated, unsupported, and contain bugs and issues that have already been resolved in newer versions.
 They should not be used.

 > [!IMPORTANT]
-> The distributions listed below are **End-of-Life (EOL)** and are **no longer supported** or tested with current client releases.
+> The distribution versions listed below are **End-of-Life (EOL)** and are **no longer supported** or tested with current client releases.
 You must upgrade to a supported distribution before proceeding.
 > * Debian 9
 > * Debian 10
 > * Ubuntu 16.x